bseltz-cohesity/scripts/python/pauseResumeJobs/README.md

 ## Components

-* pauseResumeJobs.py: the main PowerShell script
+* pauseResumeJobs.py: the main python script
 * pyhesity.py: the Cohesity REST API helper module

 To pause some protection jobs, place all files in a folder together. then, run the main script like so: